crossplane/crossplane/design/design-doc-upbound-ui-spec.md

     Property | Description
     --- | ---
     `controlType` | **multipleSelect**
+    `default` | An array of strings to set as the selected value(s) on render in the UI.
+These values should also appear in the `enum` property.
     `enum` | An array of strings to be used as the dropdown values and labels `name` | A string to describe this dropdown.
 This value is used to manage this dropdown in the UI and should contain only letters, numbers, dashes or underscores.
     `path` | The JSONPath for this dropdown